ZationServer/zation-service-mysql/README.md

 });
 ```
 In this example code, each worker of the zation server will create two connection pools in the start process with the two configurations.
-After the launch, these two pools can be accessed by using a Bag or RequestBag.
+After the launch, these two pools can be accessed by using the Bag.
 If something goes wrong by creating these connections,
 the server won't start or notify you with a log it depends on your configuration of the server.

 ### Access
-For access to your connections, you can use one of these new functionalities that will be added to the Bag class.
+To access your connections, you can use one of these new functionalities that will be added to the Bag class.
-Notice that this service also adds the typescript definitions and
+Notice that this service also adds the typescript definitions.
-that you can use these methods even on the RequestBag class because the RequestBag is extending the Bag.
 The new functionalities:

 * `getMySql` (`Function (instanceName?: string): Promise<MySql.Pool>`) - This function returns the MySQL service instance as a MySql.Pool,